-The LUNA 2.0 can activate a warning when the first mandatory decompression stop appears.
-This alerts you to the fact that a direct ascent to the surface is no longer possible.
+The LUNA 2.0 Al can activate a warning when the first mandatory decompression stop appears.
+This alerts the diver to the fact that a direct ascent to the surface is no longer possible.
 This warning applies to dives with the computer set to L0-L5.